 Accessing information provided on this website does not constitute a recommendation to buy, sell or otherwise trade in all or any of the investments mentioned therein.
 Please remember that the value of investments and the income you get from them may fall as well as rise and there is no certainty that you will get back the amount of your original investment.
 Past performance is not a reliable guide to future performance.

 Understanding Investment Risk

-Helping investors make informed decisions
+Helping trustees and administrators make informed decisions

 At Church House we believe successful investment management is about effective risk management.
 To help understanding in this area we explore below some of the different risks associated with investing.
 As professional investment managers we consider all these risk when constructing diversified portfolios and managing our investment funds.